Your trusted partner in cosmetic care abroad

 Cost Breakdown

-The surgeon's fee is the largest component and reflects the operating time, which for post-bariatric cases is longer than most cosmetic procedures.
-Hospital fees cover the facility, theatre, nursing, and the extended inpatient stay typically required (2–4 nights).
+The surgeon's fee is usually the largest component and reflects the operating time, which for post-bariatric cases is longer than most cosmetic procedures.
+Hospital fees typically cover the facility, theatre, nursing, and the extended inpatient stay required (2–4 nights).
 Anaesthesia fees reflect the longer anaesthesia time.
-Aftercare covers drain management, wound checks, follow-up appointments, and coordinator support.
-For staged procedures, each stage is quoted and billed separately.
+Aftercare generally covers drain management, wound checks, follow-up appointments, and coordinator support.
+Exact inclusions are set by the clinic and confirmed in writing in your quote, and for staged procedures each stage is quoted and billed separately.

 What Affects the Price?